neurosity/neurosity-sdk-js/CONTRIBUTING.md

 ### Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating you are expected to adhere to these expectations.
-Please report unacceptable behaviour to [contact@neursoity.co](mailto:contact@neursoity.co).
+Please report unacceptable behaviour to [contact@neurosity.co](mailto:contact@neurosity.co).

 ### Contributing on Github